 - Faculty mentor (if applicable)

 - Expected outcomes

 - Names of three academic or professional references

 - Two letters of recommendation, including at least one from a work or academic reference

-Winners will be announced on Oct.
+Finalists will be announced on Oct.
 11, 2021, the International Day of the Girl.
-Winners should plan to attend a live event with renowned oceanographer Dr. Sylvia Earle, scheduled for Nov.
-1, 2021.
+Winners will be announced on Nov.
+1 at a live event with renowned oceanographer Dr. Sylvia Earle.

 Any travel associated with the award must be completed by September 2022.
 A final report and presentation are expected by Fall 2022, to include photographs and short video in action from the field.
 Periodic reports to Director Dr. Mireya Mayor are advised to ensure you are on track.